dantas15/support-chat-nlw5/README.md

 ## 💻 Project

-O support-chat is an app that offers a real-time support chat (like those E-commerce chats)
+support-chat is an app that offers a real-time support chat (like those E-commerce chats)

 This Project was developed during the NodeJS path in the fifth edition of NLW (Next Level Week).
 We learned concepts about what is an API, starting a project using Typescript and Express for route management.